Curriculum Philosophy

 Language

-Children develop conceptual and verbal skills through awareness and understanding of the world around them.
-We provide many opportunities to develop vocabulary through group discussions, individual conversations, story times and through play.
-Children grow in understanding and use of language.
+The children develop conceptual and verbal skills through awareness and understanding of the world around them.
+We provide many opportunities to develop vocabulary through group discussions, individual conversations, story times, exploration, writing activities, and play.
+These are all fun ways for children to grow in their understanding and the use of language.
 Children’s home language is supported through books and language activities.

 Literacy

 We will provide many examples of the uses of print every day.
-We have a library center and change out books often and according to the children’s interests and learning.
-Materials for children to attempt writing are readily available.
-Children are given opportunities to develop phonological abilities with rhyming activities, letters and their sounds.
+Our library is always open and full of books for children to explore.
+We change out books often according to the children’s interests and learning.
+Many materials for children to attempt writing are always available.
+Children are given opportunities to develop phonological abilities with rhyming activities, letters, and their sounds.
+We play fun games that help us learn letters, sounds, and read.

 Science